AvePoint/cloud-api/docs/docs/Use AvePoint Graph Modern API.md

 ## HTTP Methods

 The Modern API uses the HTTP methods to specify the action being performed on a request.
-Currently, it only supports:
+Currently, the API documented here only supports:

 | Method | Description |
 |------|------|